-- an energy report from Business Energy Scotland, or a recent report from Zero Waste Scotland’s Energy Efficiency Business Support, if your organisation qualifies as an SME.
+- an energy report from Business Energy Scotland, or a recent report from Zero Waste Scotland’s Energy Efficiency Business Support

-- a feasibility study or options appraisal completed by an independent energy consultancy or a Local Energy Scotland advisor.
+- a feasibility study or options appraisal completed by an independent energy consultancy.

 Are there any measures which are not eligible for funding?

 - Measures that do not result in carbon savings, or result in carbon increases, are ineligible for funding.

 - Intrusive energy efficiency measures – for example new double glazing, external wall insulation or internal wall insulation that require wider renovation/significant access and/or reinstatement work.

 - The cost related to wider building renovations – if your building requires a major refurbishment, you must ensure you have sufficient funding for that project, including all design costs, preliminaries, and an adequate contingency budget.

 - Improvements that are required to meet the building regulations – for example, for new builds.
 CARES will only fund measures that go beyond regulations and the applicant’s design team must have a robust method to identify, evidence, and quantify costs related to improvements that go beyond minimum regulation standards.

 - Community buildings with gas, oil, coal or LPG heating where the heating is not being decarbonised as part of the proposed CARES-funded project.